adomokos/climb_that_mountain/blog/2018/01/haskell_to_mysql_via_yeshql_part_3.md

 spec :: Spec
 spec = before resetDB $ do
     describe "Hashmir Data" $ do
-        it "runs a test" $ do
-            clientId <- D.insertClient "TestClient" "testclient"
+        it "creates a Client record" $ do clientId <- D.insertClient "TestClient" "testclient"
             clientId `shouldBe` 1
 ```